iota-community/layerzero-oft-v2-utils/README_OFT_setup.md

 - set config for sendLib

 The config data is specified in the file [set_config_data.ts](/scripts/set_config_data.ts).
 No need to change the existing chain configs, but new chain config can be added.

+**Notice**

+The `requiredDVNs` set must be the same on both of the current chain and remote chain.
+Otherwise, the tx will get `inflight`.

 ### For OFTAdapter